-Data collection
+Data Collection

 Thirty-five interviews were conducted and audio recorded by the lead author (JF) between May and December 2019.
-Interviews lasted an average of 46 minutes (range: 25-86 minutes).
+Interviews lasted an average of 46 minutes

+(range 25-86 minutes).
 The topic guide was sent to participants in advance to facilitate stakeholder reflection prior to the interview.
-This included questions that asked them to reflect on their experiences of partnership working and its influence on the evaluation, and their perceptions about how the evaluation had been used by themselves or their organisation(s) (see Supplemental Table S1).
-Interviews took place over Skype, telephone or face to face, and one participant responded through email.
-Interviews were transcribed verbatim and given a unique identifier to de-identify stakeholders, and then uploaded into the NVivo12Pro software for analysis.
+This included questions that asked them to reflect on their experiences of partnership working and its influence on the evaluation, and their perceptions about how the evaluation had been used by themselves or their organisation(s) (see Supplementary Table S1).
+Interviews took place over Skype, telephone, or face to face, and one participant responded via email.
+Interviews were transcribed verbatim and given a unique identifier to deidentify stakeholders, and then uploaded into the NVivo12Pro software for analysis.

-Data analysis
+Data Analysis

 Transcripts were read multiple times to allow familiarisation.
-To identify partners involved in the project and programme evaluation (objective 1), we applied principles of network analysis.
-First, we coded each interview transcript and each project as a separate 'case' within NVivo12Pro.
-Second, we coded any named individuals, groups or organisations that were mentioned in the content of the transcripts as being involved in the programme or project evaluation as additional 'cases'.
+To identify partners involved in the project and programme evaluation (objective one) we applied principles of network analysis.
+Firstly, we coded each interview transcript and each project as a separate "case" within NVivo12Pro.
+Secondly, we coded any named individuals, groups or organisations that were mentioned in the content of the transcripts as being involved in the programme or project evaluation as additional "cases".
 To de-identify individuals and organisations each of these was also given a unique participant number.

 Details of the projects, individuals and organisations were then exported into an Excel spreadsheet for further analysis.
 Individuals were grouped at the organisational level to minimise the risk of identification.
-These were coded as organisational types to describe the key attributes of each partner; for ease of interpretation, these were then grouped into broader sector-based categories (Health, Sport, University and Other).
-'Other' included public, private and third-sector organisations.
-Each 'case' was also coded by role (Funder, Lead Organisation, Evaluator, Delivery Partner, External Partner).
-The code 'delivery partner' included any partner engaged in project recruitment, implementation or evaluation who were identified as playing a role in the evaluation; 'external partner' included those identified as being connected, but not directly involved, in the project or programme evaluation.
+These were coded as organisational types to describe the key attributes of each partner; for ease of interpretation these were then grouped into broader sector-based categories (Health, Sport, University and Other).
+'Other' included public, private, and third-sector organisations.
+Each "case" was also coded by role (Funder, Lead Organisation, Evaluator, Delivery Partner, External Partner).
+The code "delivery partner" included any partners engaged in project recruitment, implementation or evaluation who were identified as playing a role in the evaluation; "external partner" included those identified as being connected, but not directly involved, in the project or programme evaluation.